 Swiping and pinching to zoom also comes up regularly as a flaw while designing apps for elderly.
 We can’t do many key activities without swiping, like picking up the phone or locking it.
 I find it interesting to observe how well and intuitively they can scroll or navigate on a map on touch devices, although swiping to pick up a phone can still trip up many seniors.

 - Many seniors find touch input easier and more intuitive

 - Don’t put key activities behind special movements.
 Make your product respond to tapping or clicking only.

 Thanks for reading this blog post.
 I hope you learned along the way.
 Keep in mind that the above collection makes up only a snippet of the total traits worth considering and discussing when designing apps for seniors.

 - Consider seniors.
 Think of audiences other than the regular 20-30ish tech-savvy group.

 - Invite them to your research if they make up some of your audience members and the project allows.
 You’ll be surprised.

 - Observe them using their devices in public spaces like libraries if you don’t have the opportunity to include them in your research.
 Gaining understanding and building empathy can start on this level, too 🙂

 Continue learning with UX studio

-As UX/UI designers, we commit to finding the best way to make usable products with useable tools.
+As UX/UI designers and a top ui/ux design agency, we commit to finding the best way to make usable products with useable tools.
 Discover why Adobe XD will conquer the world of UI design tools and prototyping.